sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

     }
 >}
 6. Click `Generate Schema` to generate the JSON Schema for the response.
+7. Add a `JSON Parse` after the Invoke.
+This will parse the Response in Hybris so we can sync back the created Address record back into Salesforce
+	* Set the `JSONInput` to $HTTPInvokemethod.responseBody
+	* Set the Sample JSON Response to the following:
+	* Select `Generate Schema` to generate the Output Schema.

 You are now ready to test your flow.